Freightliner Trucks: 2020s

 As of May 2022, the MT-series step van (called MT50e) is available as an all-electric vehicle, and so are school buses built on Freightliner's chassis.
-Also, the eCascadia, an all-electric semi-truck by Freightliner, was handed to customers for field tests in 2019 and then officially premiered in May 2022.
+Also, the eCascadia, an all-electric semi-truck by Freightliner, was handed to customers for field tests in 2019, then officially premiered in May 2022.
 An all-electric variant of the M2 box truck has undergone field tests.

-In 2022 Freightliner revealed a update for the M2 Business Class series.
+In 2022, Freightliner revealed an update for the M2 Business Class series.

 Models

 Models of Freightliner trucks over the decades have included: